WillEastbury/CardsAgainstHumanityOnline/README.md

 # Bedlam Online

-An implementation of the Card game Bedlam by KC Lemson in C# 7.
+An implementation of the Card game Bedlam by KC Lemson in C# on .net 7.

+## Interactions
 ```mermaid

 classDiagram
     class GameHost {
       +List<BlackCard> BaseBlackCards